JonnyHonda/k100-project/_posts/2016-09-09-A-test-fit-with-a-bit-of-double-sided-tape.md

 ---
 layout: post
-title: A test fit with a bit of double sided tape
+title: "A test fit with a bit of double sided tape"
 date: 2016-09-09
 ---
 A test fit with a bit of double sided tape﻿